 How to get there: 2 and 3 trains to Grand Army Plaza station.

-When: Saturday and Sunday mornings, from 8-10 a.m., the gym is open exclusively to parents and children who want to enjoy a morning on the walls.
+When: Saturday and Sunday mornings, from 8-10 a.m., is an ideal time for parents and children who want to enjoy a morning on the walls.
 They offer a child belay service as well as several specially priced packages that will allow the entire family to climb together.

 How to get there: Take the 2,3,4,N,Q,R,B or D to the Atlantic Pacific subway station.
 Exit the station at Pacific and 4th Ave., go west on 4th Ave towards Dean Street, right on Degraw.
 Take the 2,3,4, N, Q, R, B, or D to Atlantic Pacific